-- o Equipment requirements include: - Computer (Students cannot use tablets or smartphones for virtual courses.
-Many tablets and smartphones will not support the test taking function of Webex Training.) - Headset with a microphone, or earbuds with built-in microphone - Web Camera must be available and left on at all times during the entire class - A reliable Internet connection - Students will be expected to download a .zip file during the Webex Training technical check that contains the electronic course materials they will need during the training sessions.
-One of the folders in the .zip file contains a few pages students are expected to print and have on hand for the course - o Virtual training course capacities are limited to the following: - COML has a maximum of 15 students - INCM has a maximum of 15 students - AUXCOMM has a maximum of 15 students - INTD has a maximum of 16 students - All Train-the-Trainer courses have a minimum of 8 students and a maximum of 10
+- Equipment requirements include: - o Computer (Students cannot use tablets or smartphones for virtual courses.
+Many tablets and smartphones will not support the test taking function of Webex Training.) - o Headset with a microphone, or earbuds with built-in microphone - Web Camera must be available and left on at all times during the entire course - o A reliable Internet connection - Students will be expected to download a .zip file during the Webex Training technical check that contains the electronic course materials they will need during the training sessions.
+One of the folders in the .zip file contains a few pages INTD students are expected to print and have on hand for the course - Virtual training course capacities are limited to the following: - o COML has a maximum of 15 students - o INCM has a maximum of 15 students - o AUXCOMM has a maximum of 15 students - o INTD has a maximum of 16 students - o All Train-the-Trainer courses have a minimum of 8 students and a maximum of 10